shafti-code/hyprland-dotfiles/README.md

 ## General Usage
 After downloading all the dependencies and putting this configuration into ~/.config/hypr you are ready, feel free to modify this config however your like, reading **hyprland wiki** is a good start, you can check out my other repos that include configs for ghostty or neovim
 **have fun :)**
-> waybar config comming soon
+> waybar config coming soon